-Statistics will only be displayed on this page if access management is enabled on the Access Management Configuration menu (see page 70), and traffic matching one of the entries is detected.
+Statistics will only be displayed on this page if access management is enabled on the Access Management Configuration menu, and traffic matching one of the entries is detected.

-- Interface Network protocols used to manage the switch.
-(Protocols: HTTP, HTTPS, SNMP, TELNET, SSH) - Received Packets The number of management packets received. - Allowed Packets The number of management packets accepted. - Discarded Packets The number of management packets discarded.
+◆ Interface - Network protocols used to manage the switch.

+(Protocols: HTTP, HTTPS, SNMP, TELNET, SSH)

+- Receive Packets The number of management packets received. - ◆ Allow Packets The number of management packets accepted. - Discard Packets The number of management packets discarded.